Sapphirine/Agency-Loan-Performance-Prediction/README.md

 This project contains a few classification and regression algorithmns that are used to predict Freddie Mac's Single family loan default performance.
 The main algorithmns include: Logistic regression, Gradient Boosting, Random Forest, GLMNET regression, neural network, etc.

 ## Data Labels
-2 HPI files are from Fed's website, you can ignore them.

 'integrated_data.csv' are the final version of the data with no NULL values inside.

 It has around 2.5 million loans originated from Q42009 to Q42011.